0xzouhair/0xzouhair/README.md

 ## About Me

 - 🎓 Computer Science student
-- 👾 I’m interested in cyber security
+- 👾 I’m interested in cyber security and bug hunting
 - 💼 Currently exploring career opportunities in cybersecurity
 - 📫 How to reach me: [instagram](https://www.instagram.com/0x_zouhair/)